UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

             - The local address of Docs is the line with a port of 8000
             - The local address of Website is the line with a port of 3005
         3. Changes made to its files are loaded when they are saved
+            1. **If Auto Save is on, turn it off so that the Docs/Website servers aren't continuously reloading**
+                - Auto Save is on by default in GitHub Codespaces

     ??? note "Run MongoDB"